k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 # Persistence Strategy

-The persistence of data to be published by the Auditing mechanism can be controlled.
-By default, the persistence is defined in the Cassandra cluster used by Fabric, however it can be customized and published to a Kafka queue, a file system or another platform or technology.
+The persistence of the data published by the Auditing mechanism can be controlled.
+By default, the persistence is defined in the Cassandra cluster used by Fabric, however this can be customized and published to a Kafka queue, a file system or another platform or technology.

 Persistence strategy is defined in the config.ini file in the AUDIT_PERSISTENCE_STRATEGY parameter which by default, is set to com.k2view.fabric.session.auditing.persistence.CassandraBeanPersistence.